Marklogic-retired/marklogic-data-hub/_pages/understanding/upgrading.md

 1. Back up your project.
 For example, ensure your project is under source control and all changes are checked in.
 1. Review the [release notes]({{site.baseurl}}/docs/release-notes) and the [upgrade notes](#notes-for-upgrading-to-the-latest-version) on this page.
 1. Update the `dependencies` section of `YOUR_PROJECT/build.gradle` to use the latest version of DHF.
-For example, if your build.gradle file contains the following dependencies, change the DHF version on the `com.marklogic:marklogic-data-hub` line from 3.0.0 to 4.0.0:
+For example, if your build.gradle file contained the following dependencies and you want to upgrade to DHF 4.0.1, change the DHF version on the `com.marklogic:marklogic-data-hub` line from 3.0.0 to 4.0.1:

        dependencies {
          compile 'com.marklogic:marklogic-data-hub:3.0.0'